 Normally when seeking VA disability compensation, veterans must prove they are suffering from a disability and provide evidence that the disability is connected to their service.
 However, veterans struggling from Gulf War syndrome may be able to receive VA disability compensation without demonstrating a connection between their military service and illness.
 This is known as a “legal presumption.”

 A Gulf War presumption of service-connection only applies to veterans who demonstrated specific illnesses while serving in certain military operations.
-If you’ve been denied VA disability compensation for a Gulf War illness, request an appointment with one of our veteran disability lawyers.
+If you’ve been denied VA disability compensation for a Gulf War syndrome, request an appointment with one of our veteran disability lawyers.
 Our veterans attorneys will be able to advocate for your rights so you can receive the Gulf War syndrome compensation you deserve.

-What Qualifies as a Gulf War Presumptive Condition?
+What Qualifies as Gulf War Syndrome?

 A qualifying chronic disability may be a combination of: